mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 The linguistic items were identical to Study 1.

 Plotted below is the effect size (bias to select complex alternative in long vs. short word condition) as a function of the complexity ratio between the two object alternatives.
-Each dot corresponds to an object conditions.
-Conditions are labeled by the quintiles of the two alternatives.
-In the left plot, complexity is operationalized from the explicit complexity norms (Study 4), and on the right, complexity is operationalized in terms of study times (Study 9).
+Each dot corresponds to an object condition.
+In the left plot, complexity is operationalized as the explicit complexity norms (Study 4).
+In the right plot, complexity is operationalized in terms of study times (Study 9).